Ikesee-Ikemefuna/Projects_Data_Analysis/README.md

 16. What will be the commercial value if rate of returned orders  decline by 50% after 6 months?

 17. The management intends to promote one of the regional managers to become Head of Sales of the company, based on important key performance indicators, who will you recommend and why?

+#PowerBI
+The are the business requirements to get using PowerBI:

+1) Total Order
+2) Total Sales
+3) Total Profit
+4) Yearly Profit
+5) Monthly profit
+6) Weekly proffit
+7) Profit by Region
+8) Profit by Product Category
+9) Profit by Regional Manager

+#SQL
+The SQL business requirement is on the committed SQL file, right above each query on the file.
+Please run the queries if you want to visualize the tables.

 Presentation and Recommendation
-Create a slide deck (ppt/presentation/pack) based on the output of the analysis, plot the results on the appropriate graphs/charts and make commentaries/recommendations based on your findings.
+I created a slide deck (ppt/presentation/pack) based on the output of the analysis, plot the results on the appropriate graphs/charts and made commentaries/recommendations based on my findings.
-Use Pictures, clip art, Shapes including call out buttons etc to communicate your insights.
+I used Pictures, clip art, Shapes including call out buttons etc to communicate my insights.

-#PowerBI